bitfield/script/README.md

 // Output: hello world
 ```

-## ExecForEach
+## ExecForEach and ExecForEachConc

-ExecForEach runs the supplied command once for each line of input, and returns a pipe containing the output, like Unix `xargs`.
+ExecForEach and ExecForEachConc run the supplied command once for each line of input, and returns a pipe containing the output, like Unix `xargs`.

 The command string is interpreted as a Go template, so `{{.}}` will be replaced with the input value, for example.

+ExecForEach runs commands line by line.
 The first command that results in an error will set the pipe's error status accordingly, and no subsequent commands will be run.

+By contrast, ExecForEachConc runs commands concurrently, like Unix '&', which improves efficiency when the command is time-consuming.

+Both methods output in the order corresponding to their input.

 ```go
 // Execute all PHP files in current directory and print output